Victims of domestic abuse

 Funding: fee waiver

-The application fee is £2,389.00 plus biometric charges.
-If you cannot afford this you can say so on the application form.
-You will normally have to provide information and evidence about your finances to show that you are destitute, or you would be destitute if you paid the fee.
+The application fee is £2,885.00 plus any biometric appointment fees.
+If you cannot afford this you can say so on the application form and submit the application without having to pay the fee.
+The Home Office will normally ask you to provide information and evidence about your finances at a later date, to show that you are destitute, or you would be destitute if you paid the fee.

 Funding: public funds

-You can apply to the Home Office for access to public funds while your application is being processed.
-There is a special form for this application for people using the DVILR route.
-You need to complete the form and send it to the Home Office.
+You can apply to the Home Office for access to public funds before you submit your application.
+There is a special form for this application for people using the Appendix VDA route.
+You need to complete the form and send it to the Home Office, who will then grant you permission to stay for 3 months, to allow you time to make your application.

-If you are not eligible to use the DVILR category for your application, you can still apply to change to conditions of your existing leave so you can access public funds.
+If you are not eligible to use the Appendix VDA category for your application, you can still apply to change to conditions of your existing leave so you can access public funds.

 Read more about public funds in my blog post about the No Recourse to Public Funds condition.